 This Byelaw has been established to ensure the conduct of free and fair elections, under Article 6 of the Constitution.
+It applies to all elections that may be conducted across the Union.

 It sets out key principles and major requirements, but it also gives Board and the Returning Officer the power to develop local rules and regulations as they deem appropriate.